Agentic code migration: turning lingering legacy to state-of-the-art software

 Migrating large repositories is no simple task, even for humans.
 Successful migration requires understanding the repository’s structure, script interactions, core functions or transformations, and possible inputs and outputs.
 To tackle this complexity, we break migrations into structured steps, with dedicated agents handling specific subtasks.

-The Codebase Analyzer determines entry points and their full call chain, leaf functions or transformations, input arguments, output arguments, optional or default arguments of functions or transformations as well as external toolbox or package dependencies and data input and/or output files.
+The Codebase Analyser determines entry points and their full call chain, leaf functions or transformations, input arguments, output arguments, optional or default arguments of functions or transformations as well as external toolbox or package dependencies and data input and/or output files.
 This is used by the agent to define a conversion plan.

 The Fixture Generator captures the inputs and outputs per original function or transformation, either by using real data or by generating synthetic data including special cases such as empty or large arrays and missing values, infinite values, and negative values.